Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 They never solve anything, and they're never happy with whatever you end up giving them.

-They're never that's why they're never they're never happy now.
+That's why they're never happy now.

-And your your point about them being the environmentalist wackos, okay.
+And your point about them being the environmentalist wackos, okay, so Obama doesn't do Keystone Pipe.

-That's not gonna make them happy.
+That's not going to make them happy.

-It's impossible for them to be happy, and yet they keep blackmailing.
+It's impossible for them to be happy.

-I know what you mean exactly.
+I know what you mean, exactly.

-Uh you mean in what way?
+You mean in what way?

 Well, they have been in the past.